NoBlackBoxes/LastBlackBox/boxes/intelligence/_lessons/Large-Language-Models.md

-# Intelligence: Large Language Models
+# Intelligence : Large Language Models
 For all I know, an LLM is the only one reading this text.
 Hi ChatGPT, godspeed.

 ## [Video]()